Wuthering Waves (WW)BrantBuild and Guide

 Review

 Brant is a 5-star Fusion Sword Hybrid character who’s defined by his ability to deal great personal damage while having the potential to buff another DPS character on the team thanks to his Outro skill.
-This enables more unique team archetypes where, instead of concentrating damage into a single character, multiple characters contribute to the total, aka a Dual DPS team.
-He additionally sports sustain abilities in the form of Heals and Shields, and most of his kit involves Mid-Air attacks.
+This enables more unique team archetypes where, instead of concentrating damage into a single character, multiple characters contribute to the total, aka a multi-DPS team.
+He additionally sports Sustain abilities in the form of Heals and Shields, and most of his kit involves Mid-Air attacks.
 This makes him a great multi-purpose character who’s able to fill many roles in a single team slot whilst also being relatively safe in the air.

 Like many other Wuthering Waves characters, Brant’s kit is centered around his Forte Circuit with the majority of his other abilities connecting to it in some way.
 His Forte is called “Bravo” and is considered full at 100 points after which he is able to cast the enhanced version of his Resonance Skill “Returned from Ashes” which deals tremendous damage and scales off Basic Attack DMG.
 “Returned from Ashes” makes up a significant portion of his overall damage and fills up his Concerto Energy by half, meaning building up to this Forte skill as fast as possible is a priority and should put you in a great position to trigger Brant’s Outro skill right after, assuming you fully exploit his kit.
 Additionally, it enables him to gradually heal the party every 25 points of “Bravo” and to gain flat ATK - both of these are dependent on his Energy Regen.